 We will hold an online celebration.
 If you are a new member and would like to be included in our slideshow honoring Eta Chapter inductees, please email firstname.lastname@example.org.

 The Phi Beta Kappa Spring Initiation Ceremony is an annual event that honors the inauguration of newly elected Phi Beta Kappa members of the academic year.
 The election criteria and schedule are listed in the “About” section.
 Those elected in the Spring will receive an invitation via MyUCLA in early May.

 1. How do I find out if I have been elected to Phi Beta Kappa?

 You will receive a MyUCLA notification in the election period you qualify for.
-If you are still unsure if you have been elected, you may contact the PBK coordinator at 310-825-4112.
+If you are still unsure if you have been elected, you may contact us on Message Center.
 Please be sure to include your UCLA student ID number and the quarter you graduated.

 2. How do I get considered for Phi Beta Kappa?
 Do I apply?